Caellwyn/ds_west_082420-python-part-II/README.md

   - the nested_schools_dict dictionary

 The function should do two things.
-  - Return a dictionary of all schools with a student body less than 500.
+  - Return a dictionary of all schools within the given district with a student body less than 500.
 The keys are the school names, the values are the school pops.
-  - Print a statement that reads "<school_name> has <x_number> of students".
+  - Print a statement that reads `<school_name> has <x_number> of students`.
 Use an f-string for the print statement.

 ```python